 average quarterly discharge distribution in the United States between 2005 and 2014, as follows:

 For age, sex, community-level income, and patient location, denominator counts are consistently defined with the numerator (i.e., rates for females use HCUP counts and population counts specific to females).
-Population data are obtained from the Claritas, a vendor that compiles and adds value to data from the U.S. Census Bureau.
+Population data are obtained from the Claritas, a vendor that produces population estimates and projections based on data from the U.S. Census Bureau.
 Claritas estimates intercensal annual household and demographic statistics for geographic areas.

 The rate of inpatient stays or rate of ED visits includes the HCUP number of stays or ED visits in the numerator and the U.S. resident population in the denominator (with a multiplier of 100,000).

 Annualized quarterly rates are calculated as the quarterly count of inpatient stays or ED visits divided by one-fourth the annual population, times 100,000.
-Rates are suppressed for confidentiality when numerator counts are less than 26.
+Rates are suppressed for confidentiality when numerator counts are less than or equal to 25.

-The discharge/encounter counts and numerator counts are available in the exported data file, which can be downloaded by expanding "Show Data Export Options."
-Counts are rounded to the nearest 50 discharges or visits, with any counts less than 26 suppressed for confidentiality.
+The discharge/visit counts and numerator counts are available in the exported data file, which can be downloaded by expanding "Show Data Export Options."
+Counts are rounded to the nearest 50 discharges or visits, with any counts less than or equal to 25 suppressed for confidentiality.
 The exported data file also includes rates calculated on an annual rather than quarterly basis for trends of opioid-related inpatient stays and ED visits reported overall and by age, sex, community-level income, and patient location.